 Farmland is assessed on the basis of its productive value; that is, the ability of the land to produce income from the growing of crops and/or the raising of livestock.
 The productive value of farmland is determined using a process that sets a value for the best soils, and then makes adjustments for less-than optimum conditions such as stones, the presence of sloughs, or topography.

-As of August 1, 2011, Flagstaff County has contracted the assessment services out to Accurate Assessment Group Ltd. Accurate Assessment Group Ltd. was incorporated April 16, 1997 in the province of Alberta.
+Flagstaff County has contracted assessment services out to Accurate Assessment Group Ltd. since August 1, 2011.
+Accurate Assessment Group Ltd. was incorporated April 16, 1997 in Alberta.
 Since that time, they have developed a track record of performance with municipalities across the province.